nickav/pinkprint/README.md

 ├── hooks.js        # hooks that allow you to add your own behavior ├── README.md       # how to use your template
-├── generate/       # anything here will be created when running generate ├── partials/       # Handlebars partials will be auto-registered
+├── generate/       # anything here will be created when running generate
 ```

 ### Variables